ECTs: Tees Valley Teaching School Hub

 Why we collect and use personal information?

-The purpose of processing this data is to allow the St. John Vianney Appropriate Body to comply with Statutory guidance, namely:
+The purpose of processing this data is to allow the St John Vianney Primary School Appropriate Body, Hartlepool to comply with Statutory guidance, namely:

 - Register an ECT with the Teaching Regulation Agency;